Facts About Fentanyl

 The DEA says that 2 milligrams (mg) of dry powder fentanyl is a “potentially lethal dose.”
 This general statement makes the point that a small amount can be deadly.
 In fact, the actual amount of fentanyl that will cause death varies depending on the person’s weight, whether they have used opioids before, their metabolism, their general health, and more.
 The amount of fentanyl that will kill a 110-lb person who has never ingested opioids will be different than the amount that will kill a 220-pound opioid dependent user.
 Therefore, a “lethal dose” may not cause death to everyone who consumes it.
 Conversely, a person could die from an amount of fentanyl that is less than the “lethal dose” of 2mg.

-DEA lab analyses reveal that two out of every five fake pills with fentanyl contain a potentially lethal dose.
+DEA lab analyses reveal that three out of every five fake pills with fentanyl contain a potentially lethal dose.

 What Is a “Pressed Pill”?